 What certifications should I be aiming for?

-This depends on where your products are headed.
-For example, in the EU, compliant products require CE marking meaning they conform with EU requirements for your product type.
-Another example is electronic products imported into the USA.
-These will need to be FCC certified.
-Therefore, you should conduct lab tests required, with an accredited testing house, in order to reach these certifications.
+Another example is electronic products (with some RF function such as Bluetooth, wifi, etc.) imported into the USA — these will need to comply with FCC requirements.
+Therefore, you should conduct the lab tests required, with an accredited testing house, in order to reach these certifications.

-My products were tested and passed by a lab before.
+My products were tested (and passed) by a lab before.
 Now we’re manufacturing a new batch with some small adjustments.
 Surely more testing isn’t required?

 Actually, it may well be.
 Especially if anything (e.g. component, manufacturing process…) is changed in your product.
 A whole new battery of lab testing may have to be done to ensure you are not importing potentially non-compliant products.